HaraldHofstaetter/SymbolicIntegration.jl/README.md

 # SymbolicIntegration.jl
-This package contains Julia implementations of algorithms for symbolic integration.
+This package provides Julia implementations of symbolic integration algorithms.

 The basic algorithms are implemented in a generic way using the [AbstractAlgebra.jl](https://nemocas.github.io/AbstractAlgebra.jl/dev/) package.